Read employee data

 Step 6: Fetch lists metadata

-Fields containing list items need to be converted from the numeric ID to the human readable value.
-To do that you need to fetch the list items and find the item with this ID.
+Fields containing list items must be converted from the numeric ID to the human-readable value.
+To do that, you need to fetch the list items and find the item with this ID.

-For example, the "department" field that contains a numeric IDs such as "209192163" should be converted to the "human readable" value "Account Receivables".
+For example, the "department" field that contains numeric IDs such as "209192163" should be converted to the "human-readable" value "Account Receivables."

 Step 7: Read tables data (optional - for historical data)